sekterra/power/test.md

     AND  (:table_like IS NULL OR c.table_name LIKE UPPER(:table_like))
   GROUP  BY cc.owner, cc.table_name, cc.column_name
 ),
--- FK: 컬럼별로 "FK명→참조스키마.참조테이블(참조컬럼들)" 집약
+-- FK: 컬럼별 참조 요약
 fk_agg AS (
   SELECT cc.owner, cc.table_name, cc.column_name,
          LISTAGG(